A group of high school students in a classroom.

 Get a jump-start on college—think Cecil College in your high school years.

-As you're scheduling your classes, include Cecil College in your plan.
-Opportunities are available to give you a jump-start on a college education through Cecil College in your high school, on our campus, or online.
+Opportunities are available to give you a jump-start on your college education by taking Cecil College courses at your high school, on our campus, or online.

 Gifted and Talented Program

-Students under age 16, who have completed 7th grade or the equivalent and are designated as gifted and talented, may enroll in Cecil credit courses.
-Cecil courses taken are not available at the high schools.
+Students under the age of 16, who have completed 7th grade or the equivalent and are designated as gifted and talented, may enroll in Cecil College credit courses.
+Cecil College courses taken are not available at the high schools.

 How to Apply